 There are plenty of playgrounds in and around the city.
 I have tons of content for expats travelling with family in my new book, 100 Places in Cuba Every Woman Should Go.
-Expat and diplomatic families often go to the western enclave/country club called Club Havana for swimming, pizza parties, tennis and the like.
+Expats and diplomatic families often go to the Western enclave/country club called Club Havana for swimming, pizza parties, tennis and the like.

 Q: What are the schools like, any particular suggestions?

 A: I don’t have children, but the International School in Havana is well-regarded.

 Q: Is there any advice you would like to offer new expat arrivals to Cuba?

 A: Do your research, learn Spanish, make Cuban friends and try to keep an open mind.
 Also be open to serendipity – Havana is the kind of place that embraces those who get it/can roll with it while chewing up and spitting out those who don’t.